SK1Y101/sk1y101.github.io/_projects/GravProject.md

 As demonstrated in the theoretical segment of this paper, the glitch model looks very similar to known glitches, providing a strong incentive that this model would be effective.
 We also see a clear correlation of these events with those found by the omicron scan, with a few exceptions whose peak frequency was in the kilohertz regime, as seen in figure \ref{fig:omicroncomparison}.
 This is mostly due to our focus on IMBH mergers, whose frequency content lies in the single to tens of Hertz regime.

-As listed in our \href{https://github.com/SK1Y101/GWProject/blob/main/190521-3hr-Sumarrised_Results.tex}{summarised table of results} in section \ref{table}, we found 61 unique events, of which 59 were initially labelled as glitches.
+As listed in our [summarised table of results](https://github.com/SK1Y101/GWProject/blob/main/190521-3hr-Sumarrised_Results.tex), we found 61 unique events, of which 59 were initially labelled as glitches.
 The first event, GW190521, was correctly identified as a merger, despite using only a few non-specific merger templates as a control for the search.
 This demonstrates that, while our glitch model is similar to the glitches identified in LIGO, it does not trigger falsely for real mergers.

-The second of the two events (event 13) that triggered as a merger took place at 03:38:07, 36 minutes after GW190521, was identified as a $$ 100 M_\odot $$ ` - $$ 100 M_\odot $$ merger.
+The second of the two events (event 13) that triggered as a merger took place at 03:38:07, 36 minutes after GW190521, was identified as a $$ 100 M_\odot $$ - $$ 100 M_\odot $$ merger.
 While it would be incredibly unlikely to have identified the second ever IMBH merger in history within such a short time of the first, it still warranted a further investigation as part of the search pipeline.
 This event was triggered only in the L1 data, and with a $$ G/M $$ ratio of $$ 0.955 $$ and peak SNR of $$ 9.57 \pm 1 $$, hence within the range that Gaussian noise can affect.
 To that end, it is easily explained as a misidentified glitch in a noisy segment of data.

 Event 50 also stood out as an event of interest in our table.
 This event was identified as a glitch, with peak SNR $$ 2212.58 \pm 1 $$ and $$ G/M $$ $$ 1.142 $$ (and thus well outside the range of Gaussian noise).
 This would have been nothing of note, if not for the detection trigger in both the L1 and H1 data.
-By noting its position on the \href{https://github.com/SK1Y101/GWProject/blob/main/190521-3hr-Full_Results.tex}{full table of results} (row 2206), we can see that this event has two main parts, one that occurred in Hanford at 05:03:51 with SNR $$ \approx2200 $$, and one in Livingston at 05:03:53 with SNR $$ \approx 7.4 $$.
+By noting its position on the [full table of results](https://github.com/SK1Y101/GWProject/blob/main/190521-3hr-Full_Results.tex) (row 2206), we can see that this event has two main parts, one that occurred in Hanford at 05:03:51 with SNR $$ \approx2200 $$, and one in Livingston at 05:03:53 with SNR $$ \approx 7.4 $$.
 As the disparity between detector SNR was so high, this event is clearly a rare near-coincidental set of two glitches, and reducing the time threshold in the search from $$ 5 s $$ to $$ 2s $$ would have avoided this issue.

 With the results obtained, it seems likely that this glitch model is accurate, despite this report only being a pilot study.
 With a higher mass resolution and larger bank of glitches (as mentioned previously) a much more refined glitch search could be carried out.
 A logical secondary step after this would be a search for glitches using this model, removal of those identified glitches, and then a secondary search afterwards on the cleaned data, with a much higher confidence that an event found after is a real merger.